My background is diverse and allows me to contribute to the success of many different types of entertainment and technology endeavors.

 Writing, Commentary and Presentations

-I've appeared over 850 times as a commentator on entertainment and technology legal issues on/in international, national and local television, radio, print and online media, including ABC, CBS and NBC nightly news programs, Bloomberg News cable channel, New York Times, Wall Street Journal, Los Angeles Times, Variety, The Hollywood Reporter, NPR, BBC radio, local television and radio, Canadian television, wire services, The Economist, Entertainment Weekly and more.
+I've appeared over 1,100 times as a commentator on entertainment and technology legal and business issues on/in international, national and local television, radio, print and online media, including ABC, CBS and NBC nightly news programs, Bloomberg News cable channel, New York Times, Wall Street Journal, Los Angeles Times, Variety, The Hollywood Reporter, NPR, BBC radio, local television and radio, Canadian television, wire services, The Economist, Entertainment Weekly and more.

 I'm also the author of a short book for technology executives, entitled How to Write LOIs and Term Sheets.
 My article on trademark registration for movie titles was selected as a cover article by Los Angeles Lawyer magazine, and my law review article Uneasy Lies the Head that Wears the Crown: Why Content’s Kingdom is Slipping Away, which discusses the struggle between content and technology, appeared in the Vanderbilt Journal of Entertainment and Technology Law.